manuelcoca/obsidian-mono-high-contrast-theme/README.md

 1. Open Obsidian
 2. Go to Settings > Appearance
 3. Under "Themes", click "Manage"
-4. Click "Browse" and search for "Mono Light High Contrast"
+4. Click "Browse" and search for "Mono High Contrast"
 5. Click "Install"
 6. Select the theme from the dropdown menu